 How it works

 The Archimedes screw is a 17m long galvanised turbine weighing several tonnes.
-It will produce 12kw of electricity a year, providing Cragside with around 10 per cent of its electricity.
+Last year, it produced 21,000kwh, providing Cragside with around 4% of its electricity.
 It will also help us meet our target of halving our fossil fuel use and generating 50 per cent of our energy from renewable sources by 2020.

 Water to power the screw will come from Cragside’s Tumbleton lake.
 As water flows from the lake (the lowest of five on the estate) into the burn below it will pass through spiral blades causing the screw to turn.
 The energy will then be converted into electricity using a generator.